 Health warnings are required on all tobacco product packaging for retail in Australia.
 The graphic health warnings provide a strong and confronting message to smokers about the harmful health consequences of tobacco products and convey the 'quit' message every time a person reaches for a cigarette.
 The graphics, in combination with the warning statements and explanatory messages, are intended to increase consumer knowledge of health effects relating to smoking, to encourage cessation and to discourage uptake or relapse.

-The Department of Health and Ageing has policy responsibility for the health warnings, while the Competition and Consumer (Tobacco) Information Standard 2011 (the Standard) is administered within the Treasury portfolio and enforced by the Australian Competition and Consumer Commission, in collaboration with the State and Territory fair trading agencies.
+The Department of Health has policy responsibility for the health warnings, while the Competition and Consumer (Tobacco) Information Standard 2011 (the Standard) is administered within the Treasury portfolio and enforced by the Australian Competition and Consumer Commission, in collaboration with the State and Territory fair trading agencies.

 History of health warnings in Australia

-Health warnings on tobacco product packaging have been updated and expanded under the Competition and Consumer (Tobacco) Information Standard 2011
+Health warnings on tobacco product packaging were updated and expanded under the Competition and Consumer (Tobacco) Information Standard 2011

 The Standard updates the system of health warnings previously mandated by the Trade Practices (Consumer Product Information Standards) (Tobacco) Regulations 2004

 Since 1 December 2012, retail packaging of tobacco products supplied in Australia must display the new health warnings.

 The key features of the Standard include:

 - 14 new health warnings for most smoked tobacco products comprising graphics, warning statements and explanatory messages;

 - a rotation system which optimises consumer learning and awareness of the health effects of smoking.
 Two sets of seven health warnings are alternated every 12 months;